El Paso Wrongful Death Lawyer

 Texas’ statute of limitations is fairly strict.
 The law states that plaintiffs who file claims after this time are barred from receiving any compensation.
 That being said, there are some exceptions.
 The first and most pertinent exception involves wrongful death claims that a child wishes to file.
 Minor children cannot file a lawsuit or a wrongful death claim, as the courts have determined that they do not have the capacity to do so.
 However, if the child wishes to file a wrongful death claim after they turn 18, they have two years from the date of their 18th birthday to do so.

 The other exception to the statute of limitations in wrongful death claims occurs when the family members eligible to file a claim don’t discover the cause of the wrongful death right away.
 The cause of death isn’t always obvious.
-For example, if someone died while on the job, family members typically seek death benefits from workers’ compensation.
+For example, if someone dies while on the job, family members typically seek death benefits from workers’ compensation.
 However, if those family members learn six months after the death that a third party caused the death, they could have two years from the date of learning that information to file a claim for compensation.

 The statute of limitations in Texas is clear about how long family members have to file a claim.
 This time limit, though, can still become complicated.
 So family members should always speak to an El Paso wrongful death lawyer as soon as possible to ensure their legal rights are preserved.